 Itto started butoh in 1988.
 Mika started butoh in 1995.
 And, Itto and Mika organized "Butoh GooSayTen" in Sapporo, Japan.
 We have being living in Sapporo, Hokkaido prefecture, 90 minute flight from Tokyo.

-After Itto learned butoh especially from Kobuzoku Arutai (Altaic), Semimaru, and Akiko Motofuji (Hijikata's wife at Asbestos Hall), GooSayTen's butoh was selected by video auditions of international butoh festivals and other events, and we started performing abroad, together with butoh workshops, in more than 50 cities in many countries (U.S.A, Canada, Germany, Poland, Spain, U.K., Holland, France, Italy, Jordan, Russia, Estonia, Latvia, etc.)
+After Itto learned butoh especially from Kobuzoku Arutai (Altaic), Semimaru, and Akiko Motofuji (Hijikata's wife at Asbestos Hall), GooSayTen's butoh was selected by video auditions of international butoh festivals and other events, and we started performing abroad, together with butoh workshops, in more than 50 cities in many countries (U.S.A, Canada, Germany, Poland, Spain, U.K., Holland, France, Italy, Jordan, Russia, Estonia, Latvia, Belarus, and etc.)

 We love this northern place, Sapporo and Hokkaido (Hokkaido is a nothernmost big island), and don't have a good contact with other butoh dancers in Tokyo, Osaka, etc. these days, especially after traditional butoh dancers have ceased their activities, or have faded away.
 We remember Akiko Motofuji, Hijikata's wife (died in 2003), very much because she appreciated our butoh and we loved her strong character as one of the originaters of butoh.
 We were very happy when Akiko came to perform in Hokkaido smillingly with Hijikata' wooden small mortuary tablet (buddhism): "I came with him !".